wa34992/nytimes-data-scrapper/README.md

 4. Run the process by providing the parameters mentioned above.
 The pramaters will be fetched from work items.
 5. Data and pictures will be scraped into the `output` directory.

+## Output

+After successful execution and process completion a directory with name Output will generate that have all the files.

+1. `app.log` file contains all the log generated during the process execution.
+2. `output.xlsx` file contains all the scrapped data in `data` tab (sheet) of workbook.
+3. `pictures` & `pictures.zip` directory contains all the images.

 ## File Structure

 | File/Folder                                      | Description                                                                                                                     |